Olney, Buckinghamshire: Governance

 Olney has been part of the Borough (now City) of Milton Keynes since 1974, which has been a unitary authority since 1997.
 This gives Milton Keynes City Council the responsibility for the provision of most local government services.
-Voters registered in the town are represented on MK City Council, which has (since 2014) been divided into 19 wards each carrying 3 councillors with Olney being part of the larger ward of the same name.
+Voters registered in the town are represented on MK City Council, which has (since 2014) been divided into 19 wards each carrying 3 councillors, with Olney being part of the larger ward of the same name.

-At the parish level, Olney has a town council based at the Olney Centre on the town's high street.
+At the parish level, Olney has a town council based at the Olney Centre on the High Street.